Table of Contents

 .mkveif:

-Place some 3D content against the block dense model or panoramic placement
+Place some 3D content relative to the Block dense model or panorama

 Place 3D content

-Click on AR Session (EasyAR) in the scene > confirm that the Frame Player in its Inspector panel is enabled.
+Click AR Session (EasyAR) in the scene > Ensure Frame Player is enabled in its Inspector panel.

 Run

-Click the toolbar button or the run button on the Session Validation Tool to start running this project in the Unity editor.
+Click the toolbar button or the run button on the Session Validation Tool to start running the project in the Unity Editor.

 Run button

-A pop-up will appear after running, this is normal, it just indicates that the Frame Player is currently being used.
+A pop-up will appear after running—This is normal.
+It simply indicates that Frame Player is active.

-Click the button on the tool to open the EIF file.
+Click the tool's button to open the EIF file.

 Open EIF